lenadweb/aicmt/README.md

 ## What it does

 - Generates 3 commit message options from the staged diff
+- Splits changes into multiple logical commits with `--split`
 - Supports global defaults with per-repo overrides
 - Can auto-stage and auto-commit with `-y`
 - Logs AI request/response with `--verbose` for troubleshooting